 A New Tool for Workforce Development Boards

 Solar technology continues to evolve and meet market demand for competitively-priced, clean energy.
-According to the Solar Energy Industries Association 2015 Q1 Market report, collectively, more than 51% of all new electric generating capacity in the U.S. came from solar resources in the first quarter of 2015.
 With the influx of utility-scale projects and community solar programs, there is no denying that solar technology has gained market recognition.
 Qualified workers for manufacturing through installation, operations and maintenance jobs are needed to support this growth.

 Use the links on this page to get a glimpse into the diverse and expanding pool of solar careers and the skills and training necessary to grow our clean energy workforce.

 IREC Solar Career Map

 If you are investing funds in career training programs, learn more about the vast opportunities in solar.
 Visit the IREC Solar Career Map to explore more than 40 jobs across four industry sectors.
 These featured jobs represent only a fraction of the diverse opportunities in this growing industry.
 Beyond solar panel installation, employers need workers training in manufacturing techniques, engineering, design, project management, and quality control.
 The map shows multi-sector career pathways and opportunities for progress and promotion.
 It is inspiring learners nationwide.
 Ensure that your local training meets the demand for these varied jobs.